arithefirst/palettro/README.md

-# Palettro
+# Palettro 🎨

 A command-line utility for changing the primary accent color in your desktop rice (customized Linux desktop setup).
 Palettro allows you to quickly switch between different accent colors across all your configured applications with a single command.

-## Features
+## Features ✨

-- **Quick Color Switching**: Change your primary accent color across your entire rice instantly
+- **Quick Color Switching** ⚡: Change your primary accent color across your entire rice instantly
-- **Multi-Application Support**: Update colors in multiple config files simultaneously
+- **Multi-Application Support** 🔄: Update colors in multiple config files simultaneously
-- **Service Management**: Automatically restart applications after color changes
+- **Service Management** 🛠️: Automatically restart applications after color changes
-- **Predefined Palette**: Ships with a beautiful Catppuccin color selection
+- **Predefined Palette** 🎭: Ships with a beautiful Catppuccin color selection
-- **Template System**: Uses template files to apply colors to your configurations
+- **Template System** 📝: Uses template files to apply colors to your configurations

-## Installation
+## Installation 📦

 ### Prerequisites

 - Go 1.24.5 or later
-- Linux operating system
+- Linux operating system 🐧

 ### Build from Source